Tubbles/LibrePCB/dev/doxygen/pages/developers.md

 within QtCreator.

-Unstable application versions show a warning message box on every startup to protect users from (accidentylly) beaking their files (for example if they are trying out a nightly build).
+Unstable application versions show a warning message box on every startup to protect users from (accidentally) beaking their files (for example if they are trying out a nightly build).
 For developers this message box is very annoying, so you can set the environment variable `LIBREPCB_DISABLE_UNSTABLE_WARNING=1` to disable it.
 This variable can also be set in the run configuration, so the